ajbanjara/Wireshark/TLS.md

 8. Check that the decrypted data is visible.
 For example, using the `tls and (http or http2)` filter.

-For Windows, an environment variable can be set globally as described in [this walkthrough](https://redflagsecurity.net/2019/03/10/decrypting-tls-wireshark/), but this is not recommended since it is easy to forget about and may be a security issue since it allows decryption of all your TLS traffic.
+For **Windows**, an environment variable can be set globally as described in [this walkthrough](https://redflagsecurity.net/2019/03/10/decrypting-tls-wireshark/), but this is not recommended since it is easy to forget about and may be a security issue since it allows decryption of all your TLS traffic.
 A better way to set the environment variable is via a batch file.
 Create a file `start-fx.cmd` with:

     @echo off
     set SSLKEYLOGFILE=%USERPROFILE%\Desktop\keylogfile.txt
     start firefox

+For **Linux/OS X**, you open a terminal then start the browser with:

+    export SSLKEYLOGFILE=$HOME/Desktop/keylogfile.txt
+    firefox

 Change the `SSLKEYLOGFILE` path as needed, and replace `firefox` with `chrome` for Google Chrome.
 This mechanism currently (2019) does not work for Safari, Microsoft Edge, and others since their TLS libraries (Microsoft SChannel/Apple **SecureTransport**) do not support this mechanism.
 This mechanism works for applications other than web browsers as well, but it dependent on the TLS library used by the application.